omagdy7/Macpan/README.md

 # TODO
 ## Must DO
 - [X] Setup the basic player movement mechanics
+- [X] Replace the yellow circle with a pacman sprite
+- [X] Setup the sprite animation for pacman
+- [X] Setup collision with walls
 - [ ] Load the proper sprites for the map
-- [ ] Setup collision with walls
-- [ ] Replace the yellow circle with a pacman sprite
-- [ ] Setup the sprite animation for pacman
 - [ ] Add the ghosts in the game
 - [ ] Develop an algorithm to make the ghosts find pacman in the map(BFS, A*)
 - [ ] Setup the sprite animation for the ghosts